Zahid Saeed

 Zahid Saeed (born July 5, 1981 in Alo Mahar, Punjab) is a right-handed Pakistani cricketer who bowls left-arm at a fast-medium pace.
 He played for Pakistan in the U-19 Cricket World Cup in both 1998 and 2000, finishing as the leading wicket-taker in the 2000 tournament.
 He was once fined by the PCB for ball tampering during the Ramadan Cup in 2002.
 Cricketer Bilal Asif is his nephew.

-He played for Bromyard Cricket Club as an overseas player from 2003 to 2006 and has lived in Bromyard since 2006, playing as a non overseas player for the club up to the present day.
+He played for Bromyard Cricket Club, in England, as an overseas player from 2003 to 2006 and has lived in Bromyard since 2006, playing as a non-overseas player for the club.